-As companies increasingly compete on customer experience, having the right organizational structure and talent in place is critical for success.
+As more and more companies compete on customer experience, the right organisational structure and talent is critical for success.
 Many businesses are investing in dedicated customer experience (CX) teams to analyse customer feedback, uncover actionable insights, and drive continuous improvement across the enterprise.

-- Customer-centric values should be consistently understood and embraced by staff at all levels to create a foundation for CX success.
+- Customer-centric values must be consistently understood and embraced by employees at all levels.
+Aligning your team around a shared mission to delight customers lays the foundation for transformation.

-- The CX team should act as an enabler and centre of excellence, providing skills and tools to support operational departments in implementing CX improvements.
+- The CX team’s act as an enabler and centre of excellence – providing the skills, insights and tools to support other departments in implementing CX improvements.
+With their expertise in customer feedback analysis, journey mapping and experience design, the CX team consults to the rest of the organisation to drive meaningful change.

-- Operational departments are ultimately responsible for executing CX initiatives, as they have the domain expertise in their area of the business.
+- Operational departments are ultimately responsible for executing on CX initiatives, as they have the deep domain knowledge of their area of the business.

-- A steering committee with senior representation can help drive alignment and maintain visibility for the CX program.
+- Consider a steering committee with senior cross-functional representation to maintain alignment and accountability.

 The Role of the CX Team